rundeck/docs/en/manual/orchestrator-plugins/highest-lowest.md

-% Highest/Lowest Attribute Value (Pro)
+% Highest/Lowest Attribute Value (Enterprise)

 This Orchestrator plugin picks one node with either the highest or lowest value of a certain attribute.